gvwilson/thirdbit/fiction/iffy/index.md

 "Let's get to th' base and figure out a way outta this mess."

 The service bot pivoted on its wheels to face her.
-"The way out is simple, Miz Kwan," a familiar voice said.
+"The way out is simple, Citizen Kwan," a familiar voice said.
 "All you have to do is stay where you are so that my team can collect you without any more theatrics.